artur-sak13/CS421/mps/mp6-scheme/README.md

 #### Problem 10.
 Special form `define-macro`

 Define the `(define-macro (f params) exp)` form which defines a `Macro`.
-A `Macro` almost exactly like a function, except we do evaluation twice.
-First, we evaluate the body of the macro, processing the arguments as frozen syntactic pieces _without evaluating them_, and get the resulting syntax blob.
+A `Macro` is similar to a function: the key difference is not here in its definition binding, but later in its application, where we actually do evaluation twice.
+First, we evaluate the body of the macro, processing the arguments as frozen syntactic pieces _without evaluating them individually_, getting a new syntax blob.
 Then, we feed the result back into the evaluator to get the final result.
 In essence, macros use lazy evaluation.